10191012/IoT-Project/Testing Evidence and results.md

 -	Measured latency between sensor detection, fan activation, and data updates on the ThingSpeak platform.
 <img width="373" height="600" alt="Screenshot 2025-12-15 233137" src="https://github.com/user-attachments/assets/fb322d40-347b-4723-8cf1-c49789c56f44" />
 Figure 4.1

+Figure 4.1 shows the Arduino IDE Serial Monitor, which is used for debugging and verifying system operation during runtime.
+The serial output displays real-time temperature readings, motion detection status, and actuator states such as the fan and light.
+The output displayed confirms that sensor data acquisition, decision-making logic, and cloud communication are functioning as intended.
+-	Messages such as “Motion Detected!
+Light ON” and “No Motion.
+Light OFF” confirm correct PIR sensor functionality.
+-	Temperature readings and corresponding fan status indicate automated temperature control based on predefined thresholds.
+-	Status messages such as “Data uploaded to ThingSpeak successfully” verify successful wireless data transmission, while error messages like one that was displayed in figure 4.1 (HTTP response errors) assist in diagnosing connectivity or authentication issues.